 1. Import Delta Checker Colors

 When opening neoMatch, an untitled job window opens, otherwise open it from File | New.
 It is always recommended to save documents as we move along.
 From Utilities | Delta Color Checker References… the color references will be loaded in the job window.
 As mentioned before, you need to insert the ICC profile to match the colors with the color space of the profile.

 2. Export Delta Checker Colors

-In order to export such colors using a specific profile, media, and inks in your printer, which we will read or measure later on, press the References TIFF button or from File menu.
-New dialog with the Print Layout will be shown.
+In order to export such colors using a specific profile, media, and inks in your printer, which we will read or measure later on, press the References TIFF button or from the File menu.
+A new dialog with the Print Layout will be shown.
 The print layout parameters can be modified.
 Press Export to save the TIFF image file, to print with your printer.

 3. Measure Delta Checker Colors

-Proceed to read the patches in rows, from first to last, in scan or spot mode.
+Proceed to read the patches in rows, from first to last, in the scan or spot mode.
 Start and stop to measure from white media.
-The next patch to scan will be indicated automatically, until the reading is finished.
-Measure in first row from left to right (A) and in second row from left to right (B).
+The next patch to scan will be indicated automatically until the reading is finished.
+Measure in the first row from left to right (A) and in the second row from left to right (B).
 When the process is finished, another dialog indicates you so.

 Two conclusions can be drawn from these DeltaE readings:

 - If ALL the values were high, we could conclude that the printer is not properly calibrated.